jimwheen/muon-detector/README.md

-# Muon Detection Project
+# Muon Detection Project (In Progress)
 ## Project Description
 A muon detector designed for instructional use and data analysis, using inexpensive Geiger counter modules.
-By stacking two modules and narrowing their field of view, we can detect muons (high-energy cosmic particles capable of penetrating both counters)  through coincidence detection.
+By stacking two modules vertically, we can detect muons (high-energy cosmic particles capable of penetrating both counters) through coincidence detection.
 The signal outputs are processed through a custom-built coincidence detection circuit.
 ## Background
 During my first co-op at ASL Environmental Sciences, I gained experience working with time-series datasets and MATLAB.
-Inspired to continue this skill development, I began a personal project.
+Inspired to continue devloping these skills, I began a personal project.
 A discussion with my father (a physics teacher) about how students struggle with understanding muons in special relativity led to the idea of building an affordable muon detector for his classroom.
-My design follows a similair layout to this paper discussing muon detection.
-With a difference in coincidence window size.
+My design follows a similair layout to a published paper on muon detetcion, with some differences in the coincidence window size.
 ## Pulse Width Optimization and Circuit Modifications
-The stock Geiger counter modules output a 1 ms pulse, a wide window for coincidence detection which increases the chance of false positives and missed muon events.
-Since muons travel at nearly the speed of light, minimizing the time window is critical for accurate detection.
+The stock Geiger counter modules output a 1 ms pulse which may be too wide for effective coincidence detection, increasing false positives and missed muon events.
+Since muons travel near the speed of light, minimizing the detection window is critical.
 ### Theoretical vs. Practical Analysis
-From the module schematic, I identified a 555 timer in a monostable configuration, controlling the pulse width, as seen below:
+From the module schematic, I identified a 555 timer in a monostable configuration, controlling the pulse width, as shown below:
 ![Pulse Width Circuit in Geiger Counter Module](pulse_circuit.png)
 ### Adjusted Timing Window
-I replaced capcitor C22 (true value 1nF not 100nF) with a 180pF capacitor in both geiger counter units, as show below:
+I replaced capcitor C22 (true value 1nF not 100nF) with a 180pF capacitor in both Geiger counter units, as show below:
 ![Updated monostable configuration](capacitor.png)
 ### Pulse Width Analysis and Discrepancy
-During circuit analysis, I identified a significant discrepancy between theoretical and measured pulse widths:
+During circuit analysis, I found a discrepancy between theoretical and measured pulse widths:

-1. **Identified Monostable Configuration** in the stock Geiger counter modules using 555 timer ICs
+1. **Identified Monostable Configuration** in the stock modules using 555 timer ICs
-Which has equation: `T = 1.1 × R × C`
+Formula: `T = 1.1 × R × C`
 3. **Calculated Expected Pulse Width**:
    `1.1 × 1nF × 470kΩ = 517μs`
-   (before replacing C22)
+   (before replacement)
    `1.1 × 180pF × 470kΩ = 93μs`
-   (after replacing C22)
+   (after replacement)
 4. **Measured Pulse Width (using vintage oscilliscope)**:
-   ~ 1ms (before replacing C22)
+   ~ 1ms (before)
-   ~ 400μs (after replacing C22)
+   ~ 400μs (after)
-5. **Potential Causes Under Investigation**
+5. **Possible Explanantions Under Investigation**
-   - Incorrect circuit schematic
+   - Incorrect schematic or incorrect component values
-   - Component tolerance variations
+   - Tolerance in resistor/capacitor values
-   - Measurement equipment limitations
+   - Measurement limitations with aging test equipment

 ## Detection Methods Comparison
 ### Software Approach (Arduino Uno):